gumaerc-testorg/24.01-spring-2006/content/pages/lecture-notes.md

 uid: ee03203e-3e7b-dbd2-57d5-ea47c421184b
 ---

 This section features lecture notes on the philosophers covered in the course.
-For Descartes, the lecture notes are excerpts from the professor's _Study Guide to Descartes' Meditations_, which can be found in its entirety in [study materials]({{< baseurl >}}/pages/study-materials).
+For Descartes, the lecture notes are excerpts from the professor's _Study Guide to Descartes' Meditations_, which can be found in its entirety in {{% resource_link 24c93301-9a2f-d215-0084-f43a28a9f940 "study materials" %}}.
 Below, the study guide is divided according to lecture session.

 {{< tableopen >}}
 {{< theadopen >}}